AliOsm/semantic-question-similarity/README.md

 ## 0. Prerequisites
 - Python 3.6.8
 - Packages listed in `requirements.txt` file
+- Arabic ELMo pre-trained model unzipped in `elmo_dir` folder, can be downloaded from here: https://github.com/HIT-SCIR/ELMoForManyLangs

 ## 1. Data Preprocessing
 To preprocess the data run the following commands: